-Michelle Kiec writes in The Clarinet Journal of the International Clarinet Association: “Simply, this disk by Iris Trio is immaculate in its musical and technical presentation, bringing forth depths of sound palettes for the listener’s delight.”
+Michelle Kiec writes in The Clarinet Journal of the International Clarinet Association: “Simply, this disc by Iris Trio is immaculate in its musical and technical presentation, bringing forth depths of sound palettes for the listener’s delight.”

 A willingness to engage in challenges outside of our ability level and to embrace making mistakes can help adults to learn as efficiently as young children.
 Read more on ‘The Strad’